 An introduction to BC’s summer wildfire season

 There are usually hundreds of wildfires every summer in British Columbia.
-Wildfires cause smoke, which can drift thousands of kilometers away from the epicenter.
+Wildfires cause smoke, which can drift thousands of kilometres away from the epicentre.

 Technically, BC’s ‘wildfire season’ runs from March to March.
 Wildfires are possible all year round, but fire activity in the late autumn and winter months is usually very low.